 - The veggie is done when it resembles cardboard and easily flakes apart.

-Backpacking Chef, who is one of my favorite experts on dehydrating, calls these bark.
+Backpacking Chef, one of my favorite experts on dehydrating, calls these bark.
 You can use the bark to thicken soups or reconstitute into a mash.

 Pasta is already dry.
 So why the heck would you boil pasta and then rehydrate it?
 It turns out that cooked-then-dehydrated pasta cooks a lot faster.